contensis/contensis.github.io/api-src/delivery-api/accessing-entries/dotnet/entries-list-dotnet.md

-## List by content type with paging and sorting
+## List by content type with paging and rdering

-Lists entries for a specific content type, with paging and field sort configuration.
+Lists entries for a specific content type, with paging and field order configuration.

 ### Syntax